I am frustrated!

-You want to study and worship with Torah keepers.
+You enjoy studying and worshiping with Torah keepers.

 You love worshiping with traditional undiluted Jewish liturgy.

-You would like to meet regularly with people who don't ignore the Father of Messiah Yeshua.
+You meet regularly with people who don't ignore the Father of Messiah Yeshua.

-You would like to attend a weekly scripture study centered around the week's Parshah while including the rest of the Tanakh plus the Brit Chadasha.
+You attend a weekly scripture study centered around the week's Parshah while including the rest of the Tanakh plus the Brit Chadasha.